NotFounds/obsidian-theme/README.md

 # obsidian-theme
-A dark theme for Obsidian. (like Bear)
+A dark theme for Obsidian. (inspired Bear)
+This theme is based on [kognise/obsidian-atom](https://github.com/kognise/obsidian-atom).